krzychb/OnlineHumidifier/A3-HTTP/readme.md

 ## Introduction

 OpenHAB is offering several ways of interfacing with IOT world.
 Just check the list of available [Bindings and Bundles](http://www.openhab.org/features/supported-technologies.html).
 Before switching to MQTT I have been using HTTP binding.
 I was just reluctant to go to MQTT because it required installation of additional s/w and learning a new protocol.
-In this chapter I would like to present how to use it instead of MQTT â€“ it is possible that you may still feel like me before :smile:
+In this chapter I would like to present how to use it instead of MQTT – it is possible that you may still feel like me before :smile:
 HTTP binding is simpler to implement and offers direct connection to IOT devices as opposed to MQTT that brings a broker in between.
 On the other hand MQTT provides lightweight protocol and more convenient way to exchange information between any of connected devices.

 Reading this chapter you will have opportunity to check it out using exactly the same h/w and s/w as before.
 It should be quick and easy job as we will be building on experience gathered going through [previous chapters](../readme.md#step-by-step-tutorial) of this repository.
-I think that HTTP binding is worth exploring â€“ you will assess and judge by yourself the cons and pros against MQTT binding.
+I think that HTTP binding is worth exploring – you will assess and judge by yourself the cons and pros against MQTT binding.

 ## Ground Work